 FIND SUPPORT WITH YOUR HEALTHCARE PROVIDER

-When managing your eczema, it's important to partner with your healthcare provider.
+When managing eczema, it’s important to partner with your healthcare provider.

-Together, you can discuss your treatment goals, determine if OPZELURA is right for you, and track your progress.
-We've compiled the Eczema E-Guide*: 7 quick questions that can help you prepare for your next conversation with your provider.
+Together, you can discuss treatment goals, determine if OPZELURA is right for you or your child, and track treatment progress.
+We’ve compiled the Eczema E-Guide*: 7 quick questions that can help you prepare for your next conversation with your provider.

 *Please note the Eczema E-Guide is not a diagnostic tool used to measure eczema severity or burden.
 Follow guidance from your healthcare provider.